Closing business as a sole trader (s.p.)

 You must submit the closing balance to the Financial Administration of the Republic of Slovenia (FURS) via the eDavki online tax system within 60 days after the striking date, as the income tax due is calculated on this basis.

-As a sole trader you must within 60 days of the day you cease activities file at FURS a personal income tax and self-employment income tax return that reflects the situation as on the day pursuit of the business activity ceases.
+At FURS you must file a personal income tax and self-employment income tax return that reflects the situation as on the day pursuit of the business activity ceases.
 The return must show the revenue and expenditure created up to the day on which pursuit of the business activity ceases.

 The return may only be submitted through the e-Davki online system, which details precisely all the sole trader’s obligations and the procedure for submitting the return.